• Skip to primary navigation

 Bat Islands: Incredible Scuba Diving and Snorkeling Destination in Guanacaste

-We were lucky to visit these islands on a day trip from Playas del Coco and it was undoubtedly one of the most incredible things we’ve ever done in Costa Rica.
-Read more about it below!
+This is a fantastic day trip from Playas del Coco and it was undoubtedly one of the most incredible things we’ve ever done in Costa Rica.

 Location